systeminit/si/app/auth-portal/src/content/legal/2024-09-25/1-tos.md

 which case, the processing of PII in connection with the Service shall be subject to the DPA.

 **1.10.
-Support and Up.** Subject to Customer’s payment of the corresponding fees, System Initiative will use commercially reasonable efforts to: (a) provide support for the Service according to the System Initiative Support Policy, and (b) to make the Service available according to the System Initiative Uptime SLA.
+Support and Uptime SLA.** Subject to Customer’s payment of the corresponding fees, System Initiative will use commercially reasonable efforts to: (a) provide support for the Service according to the System Initiative Support Policy, and (b) to make the Service available according to the System Initiative Uptime SLA.
-The System Initiative Support Policy and Uptime SLA are specified in the applicable Service Description.
-Subject to Customer’s payment of the corresponding fees, System Initiative will use commercially reasonable efforts
-to: (a) provide support for the Service according to the System Initiative Support Policy, and (b) to make the Service available according to the System Initiative Uptime SLA.
 The System Initiative Support Policy and Uptime SLA are specified in the applicable Service Description.

 **1.11.
 Service Suspension.** System Initiative may suspend Customer’s access to or use of the Service as follows: (a) immediately if System Initiative